MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Ein (neutral - trung tính)
 Eine (feminen)

-liebt dein bruder deinen hund - does your brother love your dog
+Liebt dein bruder deinen hund - does your brother love your dog

 ### Unit 3: Talk about language, talk about hobbies